rohirrimsride/Technically-Speaking/README.md

   # Technically Speaking

   ## Description
-  Technically Speaking is a tech blog to provide another place for interested people to share their thoughts, experiences and passion for technology.
+  Technically Speaking is in the process of a directional shift.
+It currently serves as a tech blog for users to post tech/coding related thoughts to share with other users.
+However,

   ## Table of Contents
   - [Installation](#installation)